knative/docs/docs/versioned/install/installing-kourier.md

 kubectl get configmap config-kourier --namespace knative-serving --output yaml
 ```

-### LoadBalancer configuration
+### Load balancer configuration

 Use your load balancer provider annotation to enable proxy-protocol.

-- If you are planning to enable external-domain-tls, use your load balancer (LB) provider annotation to specify a custom name to use for the load balancer.
-This is used to work around the issue of kube-proxy adding external LB address to node local iptables rule, which will break requests to an LB from in-cluster if the LB is expected to terminate SSL or proxy protocol.
+- If you plan to enable TLS termination for external domains (external-domain-tls), use your load balancer provider’s annotation to specify a custom hostname for the load balancer.
+ This option is needed to fix a problem caused by kube-proxy.
+By default, kube-proxy adds the external load balancer’s IP to the node’s local iptables rules.
+When pods inside the cluster then try to contact the service via its external load balancer address, traffic is mistakenly routed to localhost instead of going out to the real load balancer.
+As a result, TLS termination and PROXY protocol handling fail entirely when the load balancer is intended to provide those features.

-- Change the external Traffic Policy to local so the LB we'll preserve the client source IP and avoids a second hop for LoadBalancer.
+- Change the external Traffic Policy to local so the load balancer will preserve the client source IP and avoid a second hop for the load balancer.

 Example (Scaleway provider):